 MRes in Soft Electronic Materials

-MRes in Soft Electronic Materials: We are now accepting applications for October 2021 entry!
+MRes in Soft Electronic Materials: Applications for October 2022 opening soon!

 If you have any questions please email the MRes programme coordinator, Lisa O'Donnell.

 The start dates of our courses have not changed as a result of COVID-19 and are scheduled to start as advertised.

 We remain committed to delivering the highest quality education, so you can be assured that – whether the course starts on campus, online or through blended learning – we have the technology, the expertise and committed staff who are ready to offer you a first-class educational experience that will inspire you.
 You can read more about this on our website.